ibexa/documentation-user/docs/personalization/personalization.md

 # Introduction to personalization

-A cloud-based personalization service leverages artificial intelligence and machine learning technologies to deliver optimized customer experience.
+A cloud-based Personalization service leverages artificial intelligence and machine learning technologies to deliver optimized customer experience.
 You can capture user preferences and interests to generate recommendations that can be used to offer personalized content to visitors of one or more websites